SourinMajumdar/HackerRank---30-Days-of-Code-Python-/README.md

 # HackerRank---30-Days-of-Code-Python-
-All the problems solved in python.
+This repository contains all the challenge problems solved in Python.
+Do have a look on them if you feel you need to. 😃